fongc123/notes/Kubernetes/Security.md

 kubectl create -f devuser-dev-binding.yml
 ```

 Multiple users can be assigned to a role.
 The `subjects.kind` field can be changed to `Group` to specify a group instead of a single user.
-Alternatively, the role binding can also be created through a command.
+Alternatively, a role binding can also be created through a command.

 ```bash
 kubectl create rolebinding <NAME> --clusterrole=<ROLE_NAME> --user=<USER>